 BoatsIt’s easy to hire boats along the river – Cliveden even has its own – and it’s one of the best ways to admire this Thameside county, where life play’s out on the water.

 TrainsFrom London Waterloo, there are frequent services to Windsor and Reading; Reading also has national links to Edinburgh, Swansea, Oxford and Bristol, among others.
 Paddington station also offers good connections with Berkshire stations.

-Automobiles It’s well worth having your own wheels: some of these country lanes are a sight to behold.
-The area is popular with weekending Londoners | though | so roads can be busy on Friday and Sunday afternoons.
+AutomobilesIt’s handy to hire a car to tour Berkshire’s towns and villages.
+The area is popular with weekending Londoners, though, so roads can be busy on Friday and Sunday afternoons.